Acacia pravifolia

-Acacia pravifolia, commonly known as the coil-pod wattle, is a shrub of the genus Acacia and the subgenus Phyllodineae that is endemic to three areas of Australia.
+Acacia pravifolia, commonly known as the coil-pod wattle, is a shrub of the genus Acacia and the subgenus Phyllodineae that is native to three areas of Australia.

 Description

 The intricate and prickly shrub typically grows to a height of 0.1 to 2.0 m.
 It has hairy, rigid and pungent branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The sessile and evergreen phyllodes have a variable and inequilateral shape that is usually obtriangular to obdeltate with a length of 3 to 15 mm and a width of 2.5 to 7 mm and a prominent midrib.
 It blooms from August to October and produces yellow flowers.

 Taxonomy

 The species was first formally described by the botanist Ferdinand von Mueller in 1858 as part of the work Fragmenta Phytographiae Australiae.
 It was reclassified as Racosperma pravifolium by Leslie Pedley in 1987 then returned to genus Acacia in 2006.
 Other synonyms include Acacia prunifolia.